-The candidate must appeal to the Spadoni College of Education Petitions Committee in writing within five university school days following the meeting.
-The appeal will be considered at the next Spadoni College of Education Petitions Committee meeting.
+Candidates are provided the opportunity to appeal a decision made by the Department Chair.
+The candidate should contact the Associate Dean to receive more information about the appeals procedure.
+The candidate must appeal to the Spadoni College of Education and Social Sciences Petitions Committee in writing within five university school days following the meeting.
+The appeal will be considered at the next Spadoni College of Education and Social Sciences Petitions Committee meeting.
 The candidate will be notified in writing via certified letter of the Committee's decision within five university school days following the Committee meeting.
 If the Petitions Committee upholds the appeal, the candidate's record will be amended as appropriate.

-If the Spadoni College of Education Petitions Committee denies the appeal, the candidate may appeal in writing to the Dean of the Spadoni College of Education within five university school days of receipt of the certified letter from the Petitions Committee.
+If the Spadoni College of Education and Social Sciences Petitions Committee denies the appeal, the candidate may appeal in writing to the Dean of the Spadoni College of Education and Social Sciences within five university school days of receipt of the certified letter from the Petitions Committee.
 A meeting will then be scheduled with the candidate and the Dean by the Office of the Dean.
 If the Dean upholds the appeal, the candidate's record will be amended as appropriate.
 If the Dean denies the appeal, the candidate may follow the university appeals procedure described in the "Coastal Carolina University Code of Student Conduct."

 As a Coastal Carolina University teacher candidate, you are representing not just yourself, but the university and your fellow students, both current and future.
-As a teacher candidate you are expected to adhere to the Spadoni College of Education (SCOE) and the school district's policies, practices, procedures, dress code, and/or standards of conduct.
+As a teacher candidate you are expected to adhere to the Spadoni College of Education and Social Sciences (SCESS) and the school district's policies, practices, procedures, dress code, and/or standards of conduct.
 To avoid any misunderstanding, it is recommended that you obtain clarification regarding such matters from your cooperating teacher when you begin your assignment.